-A deployment define the desired state.
+A deployment defines the desired state.
 For example, if we want 5 copies of a specific container in the Kubernetes cluster, Kubernetes will take care of the rest.

 Kubernetes controller or the master-node will contain the replication controller that will ensure that the copies of the pods are present and running.
-It also keep a history of whatever happens in the pods.
-Example, you initially deployed 5 copies of a pod and then changed to 10.
+It also keeps a history of whatever happens in the pods.
+For example, you initially deployed 5 copies of a pod and then changed to 10.
 It will keep that in mind.
 A deployment file is usually YAML in nature though it can be written in JSON as well.
-I would use YAML because it is very human readable and same like Ansible Playbook structure.
+I would use YAML because it is very human-readable and the same as the Ansible Playbook structure.
 Cool right?

-The intra-communication between pods on the worker nodes are handle by kube proxy.
+The intra-communication between pods on the worker nodes is handled by the Kube proxy.

 Kube API server

 This is responsible for all communication between the workers and the master.